MKGitHub/MessageBox-Concept/README.md

 ### Intro ###
 MessageBox is a simple concept for decoupling entities.
-Think of it as notifications but lazy.
+Think of it as notifications but the opposite.

 * For example entity A can place a message that entity B can read whenever suitable – not at once like notifications.
 * A view controller would like to talk to another view controller, but you don't want to create a strong or weak relationship.